ananthakumaran/tide/README.md

 Name or path of the node executable binary file.

+### tide-node-flags nil `nil`

+List of flags to provide to node when starting tsserver.

+Useful for large TypeScript codebases which need to set max-old-space-size to a higher value."

 ##### tide-post-code-edit-hook `nil`

 Hook run after code edits are applied in a buffer.